csiro-rds/casda_vo_tools/README.md

 ### Accessing the WAR file

-CASDA Vo Tools is distributed as a read to install war file (web archive).
+CASDA Vo Tools is distributed as a ready to install war file (web archive).
 This can be directly deployed in a Java web container such as Tomcat.

 The casda\_vo\_tools.war file can either be downloaded from the files tab at [CASDA VO Tools v1.3 on CSIRO Data Access Portal](http://doi.org/10.4225/08/57985C82D5757) or you can build it using the instructions below.